mevansam/chef-knife-stackbuilder-RETIRED/README.md

 ## To Do:

-* Use Chef Pushy instead of Knife SSH
-* Add option to execute Chef Push jobs on events
+* Use Chef Pushy instead of Knife SSH and add option to execute Chef Push jobs on events
+* The repo needs to detect changes to cookbooks, roles, data bags etc and upload only the changes
+* Load custom provider gems by inspecting the installed gems

 ## Contributing